-- 1) The Accounting Officer must establish and implement an appropriate demand management system in order to ensure that the resources required by the municipality to support its operational commitments and its strategic goals outlined in the Integrated Development Plan. - 2) The demand management system must - (a) include timely planning and management processes to ensure that all goods and services required by the municipality are quantified, budgeted for and timely and effectively delivered at the right locations and at the critical delivery dates, and are of the appropriate quality and quantity at a fair cost; - (b) take into account any benefits of economies of scale that may be derived in the case of acquisitions of a repetitive nature; - (c) provide for the compilation of the required specifications to ensure that its needs are met; - (d) undertake appropriate industry analysis and research to ensure that innovations and technological benefits are maximized; and - (e) include the following demand management considerations - (i) understanding of future and current needs; - (ii) requirements are linked to the budget; - (iii) specifications are determined; - (iv) needs form part of the strategic plan and Integrated Development Plan of the Municipality; - (v) analysis of past and current expenditure; - (vi) optimum methods to satisfy needs; - (vii) frequency of requirements are specified; - (viii) calculation of economic order quantity; and - (ix) conducting of industry and market analysis.
+- 1) The Accounting Officer must establish and implement an appropriate demand management system in order to ensure that the resources required by the municipality to support its operational commitments and its strategic goals outlined in the Integrated Development Plan. - 2) The demand management system must - (a) include timely planning and management processes to ensure that all goods and services required by the municipality are quantified, budgeted for and timely and effectively delivered at the right locations and at the critical delivery dates, and are of the appropriate quality and quantity at a fair cost; - (b) take into account any benefits of economies of scale that may be derived in the case of acquisitions of a repetitive nature; - (c) provide for the compilation of the required specifications to ensure that its needs are met; - (d) undertake appropriate industry analysis and research to ensure that innovations and technological benefits are maximized; and - (e) include the following demand management considerations - (i) understanding of future and current needs; - (ii) requirements are linked to the budget; - (iii) specifications are determined; - (iv) needs form part of the strategic plan and Integrated Development Plan of the Municipality; - (v) analysis of past and current expenditure; - (vi) optimum methods to satisfy needs; - (vii) frequency of requirements is specified; - (viii) calculation of economic order quantity; and - (ix) conducting of industry and market analysis. - The Demand Management Plan must be developed in conjunction with the IDP, Service Delivery and Budget Implementation Plan (SDBIP) and annual budget. - 4) All user departments are required to submit their procurement plans to the Supply Chain Management Unit by 31 May in terms of the IDP and Budget processes.